Doreyl Ammons Cain, Creating Art in the Woods

 Please remember to put my art workshops on your schedule for 2014!
 The first Saturday of most every month from 2 PM till 5PM.
 To make a reservation or request information click on the comments link above.
 Below is the calender of my beginner & intermediate pastel painting workshops for this year- 2014 from 2-5 pm every 1st Saturday:

-On Saturday June 7 at 2:00 PM the third in a monthly series of Catch the Spirit of Appalachia (CSA) art workshops will be located at a local farmstead complete with chickens, a barn and waterfall, in Tuckasegee, NC.
-Conducted by Doreyl Ammons Cain, this landscape painting workshop covers the basics in pastel painting on location, including color combining and composition.
+On SundaySeptember 7 at 2:00 PM the 6th in a monthly series of Catch the Spirit of Appalachia (CSA) art workshops will be located at Nature's Home nature preserve in Tuckasegee, NC.
+Conducted by Doreyl Ammons Cain, this mountain landscape painting workshop covers the basics in pastel painting on location, including color combining and composition.

 "Based on creativity, this nature oriented workshop will help you gain trust in your own talents and abilities.
 Using a unique layering technique, you can discover a whole new world of color and creativity!" says Doreyl Ammons Cain.

-Other dates- July 12 (Summer landscape), August 2 (Still life), September 6 (Mountain landscape) October 4 (Fall landscape), November 1 (Figure painting), December 6 (art for gift giving).
+Other dates- October 4 (Fall landscape), November 1 (Figure painting), December 6 (art for gift giving).
 Hope to see you here for the workshops, it is always great fun to create art together!

 Am busy working on arts grants for my next mural project!
 “Little Place” is an art mural project that I am passionate about.
 "Little Place" artwork tells the stories of a whole community of people.
 This project brings together the Stecoah Valley Cultural Arts Center (SVCAC) and Catch the Spirit of Appalachia (CSA), two non-profit organizations whose mission is to preserve and honor Southern Appalachian Mountain heritage through the arts.
 Using art to honor the people and nature of the southern Appalachians has been my mission as an artist since returning home to the mountains of Western North Carolina twenty five years ago.
 Bringing this mural art to the public’s eye will bring many benefits to the small village at Stecoah Valley Cultural Arts Center and Graham County.
 This project will stretch my abilities as an artist and bring an artistic challenge, which is so necessary for growth.
 Will be updating as this progresses!